10 Best High Growth Stocks With Great Momentum for December 2025

 Key Catalysts

-• Autonomous driving and software monetization
+• Autonomous driving technology commercialization and regulatory approval

 Risk Factors